Posted on: juin 16, 2020

-This Amsterdam Red Light District update gives a picture of the current situation in the most famous area of the Netherlands.
+This Amsterdam Red Light District update shows the current situation in the most famous area of the Netherlands.
 Normally 3.1 million people visit the Red Light District every year (source).
 The Red Light District relies on tourism, from Dutch and foreign people.
-The tourism sector offers 69.424 jobs (source) and its good for the Amsterdam economy.
+The tourism sector in Amsterdam offers 69.424 jobs (source) and its good for the national economy.
 Normally, 1 out 9 jobs in Amsterdam are in tourism.
 Amsterdam has about 18 million visitors per year who they spent 6.3 billion euros, creating about 2.7 billion euros in added value.
 (Dutch resource)

 Amsterdam, Red Light District, 2 June 2020.
 A few tourists enter the city.

 But since the corona crisis – mid-March 2020 – it has been pretty quiet in Amsterdam.
 Also in the Red Light District.
 It’s very special to see!
 After all, it hardly happens that the heart of Amsterdam isn’t so lively.
 Many companies performed maintenance during the corona crisis.
 Café and restaurant owners have had their business repainted so that it looks brand-new when tourists return.